sagemath/trac_to_gh/Issue 1870.md

 # Issue 1870: somehow we completely broke the moinmoin wiki stuff included in Sage on OS X.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1870

 Original creator: was